tewksbum/mixpanel-wordpress/Readme.txt

 1. admin screen to let you specify your token and test mode
 2. build some logic to do smarter tracking
+3. add stuff to track links in a smart way